Emma Ferrer: Charity work

 Ferrer is a spokesperson for UNICEF, and a UNHCR Ambassador to the United States.
 In December 2018, Ferrer was the keynote speaker at a UNICEF ball, in a continuation of her grandmother's work with the organization.
 Ferrer does counseling work with female detainees at Rikers Island.

+Style and works

+Ferrer is a multi-material artist painting in both watercolor and oil as well as sculptural works in bronze, resin, and ceramics.
+According to Ferrer, her style is influenced heavily by her residence in the Italian mountains and can be described as "impressionistic".